 Try to keep conversations short and sweet.
 Make an impression, exchange details, wish them a pleasant evening and move on.

 5. Make notes

 After exchanging details with someone, make a note of something interesting you may have learnt about them.
 You can bring it up the next time you speak and it will show you took a genuine interest in them.
 For example; Adam Smith is expecting his first child in May, or James Bond’s favourite drink is a vodka martini.

 Well, perhaps one to settle your nerves, but that's it.
 Yes, you want to be remembered, but not for the wrong reasons.

 Don’t let all of your hard work count for nothing.
-Reach out and maintain the connections you have made using the CA Connect networking tool from ICAS or via LinkedIn.
+Reach out and maintain the connections you have made via LinkedIn.
 Get a calendar and jot down a daily list of people to call/email and tick them off as you go.
 Making sure you stay visible to your contacts is just as important as making the initial connection.

 Networking with ICAS

 Throughout the year ICAS regularly holds fantastic networking events, both in the UK and around the world.
 These events present a perfect opportunity for members and non-members to meet.